Generic name: amcinonide topical [ am-SIN-oh-nide ]

 Amcinonide topical side effects

-Also stop using amcinonide topical and call your doctor at once if you have:
+Amcinonide topical may cause serious side effects.
+Call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.